wzx0826/wzx0826.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there, I am Yuan Wu (吴渊).
 I am currently a second-year PhD candidate at [PCALab](http://www.patternrecognition.asia/), School of Computer Science and Engineering, Nanjing University of Science and Technology, supervised by [Prof. Jian Yang](https://scholar.google.com.hk/citations?user=6CIDtZQAAAAJ&hl=en).
 My research interests lie in 3D computer vision, with a particular focus on 3D perception and scene understanding.
+If you're interested in my work, feel free to reach out with any questions or suggestions! 😊